-Destination weddings, meaning weddings held in a vacation location away from the couple's home town, have gained in popularity in recent years.
-Today, this hip alternative allows a couple to combine the best of an adventurous honeymoon with a more traditional ceremony, and sometimes save money in the process.
+Destination weddings, meaning weddings that are held in a vacation location away from the couple's hometown, are popular among couples for many reasons.
+This hip alternative allows a couple to exchange their vows at an adventurous or idyllic location and sometimes save money in the process.

-Some destination weddings just involve the eloping couple, others include a few close friends and family, and still others are full blowout affairs with multiple parties over a long wedding weekend.
+Destination weddings vary greatly in size.
+Some destination weddings involve just the eloping couple, others include a few close friends and family, and others are full blowout affairs with multiple parties over a long wedding weekend.

-So is a destination wedding right for you?
-Here are the pros and cons:
+So, is a destination wedding right for you?
+Take a look at the pros and cons.

-Resorts and tourism organizations have seen the dollar signs behind this trend and so work hard to keep a destination wedding stress-free and simpler.
-As part of a package deal, many offer the complimentary services of their on-site wedding consultant who will help you coordinate all of the ceremony essentials (marriage license, cake, officiant, etc.) All you have to do is show up!
-Also talk to your wedding coordinator about organizing activities for your guests such as sightseeing, SCUBA or snorkeling excursions, sports, or shopping.
-If your resort has a spa onsite, give your guests gift certificates for spa services to help them really enjoy their stays.
+Resorts and tourism organizations have seen the dollar signs behind the destination wedding trend and make it their business to keep destination weddings stress-free and simpler.
+As part of a package deal, many offer the complimentary services of their on-site wedding consultant who will help you coordinate all of the ceremony essentials like a marriage license, cake, and officiant.
+All you have to do is show up.
+The on-site wedding coordinator often serves as your concierge for the duration of your stay and can organize activities for your guests such as sightseeing, SCUBA or snorkeling excursions, sports, or shopping.
+If your resort has a spa onsite, you can arrange to give your guests spa services as "thank you" gifts.

-With a smaller invitation list, you can avoid feeling "forced" to invite the cousin you can't stand, or the in-law that everyone fights with.
-Just invite your very closest friends and family to the intimate ceremony and celebration, or keep it romantic and don't invite anyone.
-You can always send them pictures!
+With a smaller invitation list, you can avoid feeling forced to invite the cousin you cannot stand or the in-law that everyone fights with.
+You can just invite your very closest friends and family to the intimate ceremony and celebration or keep it romantic and do not invite anyone.
+You can always send them pictures.

-Instead of spending your honeymoon at a Bread and Breakfast close to home, you can have the trip of a lifetime in an glamorous location.
-Best of all, you'll have an excuse to return there for a 5-, 10-, or 25-year anniversary.
+If you had gotten married close to home, in most cases, the first night as man and wife is not far from the wedding reception.
+Instead of spending your honeymoon at a bed and breakfast, hotel, or your house, you can have the trip of a lifetime in a glamorous location.
+Best of all, you will have a good excuse to return there for a 5-, 10-, or 25-year anniversary.

-Of course, you'll be in a beautiful place, but will you have enough romantic alone time?
-To get around this, make sure you schedule it and insist on it.
-Arrive a few days before everyone else (you may need to do this anyway for marriage license requirements), or have a honeymoon nearby afterward.
-If neither of these is possible, find interesting things your wedding party can do while you and your fiancé have couple time.
+Congratulations, you are married.
+But now, you are on your honeymoon with your family and friends.
+Of course, you are probably in a beautiful place, but will you have enough romantic alone time?
+To get away from your loved ones, make sure you schedule away time and insist on it.
+You can arrive a few days before everyone else (you may need to do this anyway for marriage license requirements) and plan some special time for yourselves, or you can have a honeymoon nearby afterward.
+If neither of these is possible, find interesting things your wedding party can do while you and your fiance have alone time.